JMarcan/software_engineering_python_cpp/cpp_snake_game/README.md

 ## New Features
+- User score is compared against the best score, the best score is saved into a file
+- Added static obstacles to the game
 - User can choose starting speed for the game via console input
-- User score is compared against the best score, the best score is saved into a file

 ## Addressed Rubric Points